 That the Inquiry agree that the appropriate level for an hourly air quality standard should not be based on exposure for a single hour, but exposure over a day.
-The current NSW interim hourly standard is far too high and cannot be applied for 8-12 hours continuously - this would mean workers working through conditions which in the summer of 2019-2020 would have been well above hazardous according to the previous Air Quality Index.
+The current NSW interim hourly standard and the Victorian hourly air quality standards are far too high and cannot be applied for 8-12 hours continuously.